groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/rtf.en.md

 ############################# Header ############################
 title: "Java RTF Watermark Remover"
-description: "Use the GroupDocs.Watermark Java API to effectively remove watermarks from RTF documents, enhancing readability and maintaining the original format."
+description: "Use the GroupDocs.Watermark for Java API to effectively remove watermarks from RTF documents, enhancing readability and maintaining the original format."
 subtitle: "GroupDocs.Watermark for Java API"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Free Maven download"
+    - title: "Download at Maven for free"
       link: "https://releases.groupdocs.com/watermark/java/"

 ############################# About ############################